 3. Keep Your Restaurant Costs In Check

-Maybe you can source cooking ingredients from a vendor who gives you a good discount.
-Or, you can choose a location that has plenty of natural air and sunlight, saving a considerable amount on your electricity bill.
+You can source the ingredients from a vendor who provides a good discount or choose a location that has plenty of natural air and sunlight, saving a considerable amount on your electricity bill.
 You can employ temporary staff during the non-peak hours and keep your permanent staff engaged only for the rush hours.

 You may not have much say in the rent of the property, but try negotiating with the owner to give you ample parking space or exclusive use of an alternate elevator for the guests in the same amount of rent.
 Due to high rentals, restaurant owners are also opting for Cloud Kitchens and Food Trucks.